ceph/ceph/doc/radosgw/multisite.rst

 can list zone groups, get a zone group configuration, and set a zone group configuration.

+.. note:: For S3 clients, zone group maps to AWS regions, the value ``us-east`` works
+          as default value.
+If any other value need to used as AWS region then user need to create equivalent zone group.

 Create a Zone Group
 ~~~~~~~~~~~~~~~~~~~